DATA PROTECTION POLICY

 4. Disclosure of Personal Data

-4.1 NUSBSA will take reasonable steps to protect your Personal Data against unauthorised disclosure.
+4.1 NUSBSA will take reasonable steps to protect your Personal Data against unauthorized disclosure.
 Subject to the provisions of any applicable law, your Personal Data may be disclosed by NUSBSA, for the purposes listed above (where applicable), to the following entities or parties, whether they are located overseas or in Singapore:

 (a) NUS Business School Alumni Association (“NUSBSA”);